louking/rrwebapp/docs/scoring-admin-reference.rst

 If a service is set up (e.g., RunSignUp club service), the :term:`members <member>` list can be downloaded directly from the service.
 Otherwise, a file needs to be imported into the system.
 The **Import** button is used to import the :term:`members <member>`.

+The view has the following filters:

+    :As Of:
+        chooses the active date for which members are shown

 .. image:: images/members-view.*
     :align: center